awsdocs/aws-codebuild-user-guide/doc_source/run-build.md

    +  From **Certificate**, choose a different setting\.

     Under **Buildspec**, you can:
-   + Choose **Use a buildspec file** to use the buildspec\.yml in the source code root directory\.
+   + Choose **Use a buildspec file** to use a buildspec\.yml file\.
+By default, CodeBuild looks for a file named `buildspec.yml` in the source code root directory\.
+If your buildspec file uses a different name or location, enter its path from the source root in **Buildspec name** \(for example, **buildspec\-two\.yml** or **configuration/buildspec\.yml**\.
+If the buildspec file is in an S3 bucket, it must be in the same AWS Region as your build project\.
+Specify the buildspec file its ARN \(for example, **arn:aws:s3:::my\-codebuild\-sample2/buildspec\.yml**\)\.
    + Choose **Insert build commands** to enter commands you want to run during the build phase\.

     Under **Build Artifacts**, you can:
    + From **Type**, choose a different artifacts type\.
    + In **Name**, enter a different output artifact name\.
-   + If you want a name specified in the build spec file to override any name specified in the console, select **Enable semantic versioning**\.
-The name in a build spec file uses the Shell command language\.
+   + If you want a name specified in the buildspec file to override any name specified in the console, select **Enable semantic versioning**\.
+The name in a buildspec file uses the Shell command language\.
 For example, you can append a date and time to your artifact name so that it is always unique\.
 Unique artifact names prevent artifacts from being overwritten\.
-For more information, see [Build Spec Syntax](build-spec-ref.md#build-spec-ref-syntax)\.
+For more information, see [Buildspec Syntax](build-spec-ref.md#build-spec-ref-syntax)\.
    + In **Path**, enter a different output artifact path\.
    + In **Namespace type**, choose a different type\.
 Choose **Build ID** to insert the build ID into the path of the build output file \(for example, `My-Path/Build-ID/My-Artifact.zip`\)\.
 Otherwise, choose **None**\.
    + From **Bucket name** choose a different Amazon S3 bucket for your output artifacts\.